About

 Maurice Tomlinson

-Maurice Tomlinson of Jamaica was the inaugural winner of the David Kato Vision and Voice Award and has been involved in HIV and AIDS and LGBTI activism in the Caribbean for over 15 years.
-An attorney-at-law, he leads and supports legal challenges seeking the repeal of anti-sodomy and homophobic laws around the Caribbean.
-His current focus is the project LGBTI Aware Caribbean, which provides critical LGBTI awareness training for key sectors across the Caribbean.
-Contact him by email via 76crimes (at) gmail.com.
+Maurice Tomlinson of Jamaica, currently only an occasional writer for Erasing 76 Crimes, was the inaugural winner of the David Kato Vision and Voice Award and has been involved in HIV and AIDS and LGBTI activism in the Caribbean for over 15 years.
+An attorney-at-law, he has led and supported legal challenges seeking the repeal of anti-sodomy and homophobic laws around the Caribbean.
+His current focus is on work as a nurse in Toronto.
+Contact him by email via info (at) 76crimes.com.

-Moïse Manoel lives and does research in Paramaribo, Suriname.
-He is a Ph.D. candidate in sociology from the University of the West Indies.
+Moïse Manoël-Florisse is an African-Caribbean online journalist keeping an eye on human rights abuses in French-speaking areas.
+Currently living in Paris, he is a Ph.D. candidate in sociology from the University of the West Indies.
 His field of study and research is homophobia and neocolonialism on the Guyana Plateau in South America.
 He is a strong supporter of LGBT activism in Amazonia and in the Caribbean.
-Contact him by email via 76crimes (at) gmail.com.
+Contact him by email via info (at) 76crimes.com.

 Writer: Eric Lembembe